 - Cross-EUTOPIA student seminar on Linguistic Landscaping – When?
 Feb 4th 2021 – Where? online – more info

-- MultiDiv Research Conference – When?
-June 2021 – Where?
-Online – more info in this brochure (coming soon)
+- MultiDiv Summer Programme – When?
+From 28 June to 16 July 2021 – Where?
+Online – more info in this brochure

-- Student-led EUTOPIA module on Multilingualism & Diversity – more info will be provided soon
+- Student-led EUTOPIA module on Multilingualism & Diversity – more info in this brochure

 HOW CAN I GET INVOLVED?